manuel-serrano/hiphop/doc/lang.md

 [:@glyphicon glyphicon-tag tag]

-The body of the instruction will be started the first instant, and then restarted each times the given signal is set.
-It takes the following attribute:
+The body of the instruction will be started the first instant, and then restarted each times (or each several times) a signal is set.
+It takes the following attributes:

-* `signal\_name`: the name of the signal that must be present to restart the loop.
+* `signal\_name`: the name of the signal that must be present to restart the loop;

+* `count`: an integer that tell the number of times the signal must be set before restarted the loop (optional).

 ### <hiphop.every> ###
 [:@glyphicon glyphicon-tag tag]